Statement from Cross-Lines Regarding COVID 19

 During this uncertain time, we completely understand the concerns of our valued volunteers, many of whom are over age 65 and considered a high-risk for coronavirus.
 We also want to protect our clients who are also a vulnerable population.
 To help protect the health and safety of our clients, volunteers and staff, we developed a plan to provide crucial services while minimizing exposure to unnecessary health risks as much as we can.

-The following changes will be in place for at least 30 days or until April 27th, 2020:
+The following changes will be in place for the foreseeable future:

-1. Community Kitchen: Rather than providing hot meals served cafeteria style, we will distribute sack meals for breakfasts and lunches.
-We will be purchasing items for these meals such as granola bars, breakfast bars, tuna and chicken to-go kits and fresh fruit.
+1. Community Kitchen: From 8-9AM, clients can walk up to the back door of the Community Kitchen to pick up a hot breakfast to go.
 Our dining room will not be open for guests to gather and eat together.
 Volunteers who are still willing to help us prepare sack lunches for our clients are welcome and appreciated.

-Clients can pick up the sack meals between 7-11AM Monday-Friday.
+Clients can pick up a sack lunch between 7-8AM Monday-Friday.

-2. Shower and Laundry services: We will offer these services on Monday and Friday mornings only from 6-8 AM.
+2. Emergency Shower and Laundry services: We will offer these services on Monday-Friday mornings from 6:30-8:30 AM.

 Our Senior Commodities in-home deliveries will continue as normal.